 Lopez approved the endorsement despite some committee members’ and fellow Republicans’ concerns.

-Romero, a lifelong Republican and former Key West city commissioner, went to the REC meeting to oppose the motion to endorse, but was asked to leave because she isn’t a committee member.
+Romero, a Republican and former Key West city commissioner, went to the REC meeting to oppose the motion to endorse, but was asked to leave because she isn’t a committee member.
 Romero had not filed any complaints or taken any action as of press time.

 Neither Lopez nor Hodies responded to requests for comment via text message, email and voicemail.